-1. o receive the Audited Financial Statements for the financial year Please refer t nded 31 December 2020 and the Reports of the Directors and Explanatory Note (uditors thereon.
-2. To re-elect the following Directors who are retiring by rotation in accordance with Clause 97 of the Constitution of the Company and being eligible, have offered themselves for re-election: i.
-Ms Mariana Adijanto @ Tan Phwe Leng ii.
-Mr Wong Yoke Kong Ordinary Resolution 1 Ordinary Resolution 2 3.
-To approve the payment of Directors' fees of RM439,653.00 for the financial year ended 31 December 2020.
-Ordinary Resolution 3 4.
-To approve the payment of Directors' remuneration (excluding Directors' Fees) payable to the Non-Executive Directors of the Company amounting to RM12,500.00 for the period from 24 June 2021 until the next Annual General Meeting.
-Ordinary Resolution 4 5.
+1. To receive the Audited Financial Statements for the financial year ended 31 December 2021 and the Reports of the Directors and Auditors thereon.
+Please refer to Explanatory Note (i) 2.
+To re-elect Mr Pandjijono Adijanto @ Tan Hong Phang, the Director who is retiring by rotation in accordance with Clause 97 of the Constitution of the Company and being eligible, have offered himself for re-election.
+Ordinary Resolution 1 3.
+To approve the payment of Directors' fees of RM461,637.00 for the financial year ended 31 December 2021.
+Ordinary Resolution 2 4.
+To approve the payment of Directors' remuneration (excluding Directors' Fees) payable to the Non-Executive Directors of the Company amounting to RM15,000.00 for the period from 23 June 2022 until the next Annual General Meeting.
+Ordinary Resolution 3 5.
 To re-appoint Messrs.
 PricewaterhouseCoopers PLT as the Auditors of the Company for the ensuing year and to authorise the Directors to fix their remuneration.
-Ordinary Resolution 5 As S pecial Business: onsider and if thought fit, pass the following Ordinary Resolutions with or ut modifications: 6.
-FINAL SINGLE-TIER DIVIDEND Ordinary Resolution 6 "THAT a final single-tier dividend of 20 sen per ordinary share in respect of the financial year ended 31 December 2020 be hereby approved for payment on 23 August 2021."
+Ordinary Resolution 4 As Sj pecial Business: onsider and if thought fit, pass the following Ordinary Resolutions or without modifications: 6.
+FINAL SINGLE-TIER DIVIDEND Ordinary Resolution 5 "THAT a final single-tier dividend of 30 sen per ordinary share in respect of the financial year ended 31 December 2021 be hereby